Too many tabs? The problem isn't you.

 Here's what changes when you think in Trails instead of tabs:

-You follow tangents without losing your place.
-Click a link and it branches off.
-The page you came from is still right there in the sidebar.
-Go down a rabbit hole — the rabbit hole is the point, not the problem.
+You can follow a tangent without losing your place.
+Click a link, it branches.
+The page you came from is still there.
+Go down a rabbit hole: the rabbit hole is the point.
+Curiosity is not a bug.

-You see your thinking.
+You can see your own thinking.
 The sidebar is a map of how you got where you are.
-You don't need to remember which tab had the article about executive function — you can see it branching off from the Wikipedia page you started at.
+You don't have to remember which tab had the article about executive function.
+You can see it branching off the Wikipedia page you started at.
+It looks like a thought.

-You collapse what you don't need right now.
-Unlike tabs, Trails can be folded up.
+You can collapse what you don't need right now.
+Trails fold.
 Working on a project?
-Collapse your research trails.
-Switch contexts in one click, expand them when you come back.
+Collapse the research trails.
+Switch contexts in one click and expand them when you come back.
 Everything persists.
+Nothing is "gone" unless you delete it.

 You stop feeling guilty.
-The guilt of "too many tabs" disappears because there's no such thing as too many Trails.
+The guilt of "too many tabs" disappears because there is no such thing as too many Trails.
 Each one is a record of something you were curious about.
-That's not clutter — that's your brain working the way it's supposed to.
+That's not clutter.
+That's your brain working the way it's supposed to, finally on a tool that doesn't punish it.

 "Horse Browser is my quiet, safe internet where I am free to explore something new."